-We have had and still maintain a singular focus on collecting the very best vintages of the very best wines, for the simple reason wines are just much better, when sun and rain all were there at the right time, in the right amount.
-I often pity people paying a small fortune for premier Cru's of mediocre vintages: I have experience and can tell you most of the time it is an utter waste of money and no fun to drink.
-But, as always, there are exceptions: and it is in the exceptions where we can find some of the best values (take Ducru Beaucaillou 1999, or Palner 2004, absolutely stunning wines).
+We have had and still maintain a singular focus on collecting the very best vintages of the very best wines, for the reason wines are just way better, when sun and rain all were there at the right time, in the right amount.
+At the same time some wines are actually better in less "hefty" vintages, like the famous Rayas wines for example.
+But too often I often people paying a small fortune for premier Cru's of off vintages: I have some experience and can tell you, often it is an utter waste of money.
+But, as always, there are clear exceptions: and it is in the exceptions where we can find some of the best values (take Palmer 2004, absolutely stunning).

 We won the Winesearcher retail award for best European list, Overall list, French list and Bordeaux list in Utrecht (Netherlands).